The Rc Sherriff Rosebriars Trust

 The Trust offers four types of grants:

-- Project Grants: For organizations and individuals to support specific arts projects
+- Project Grants: For organisations and individuals to support specific arts projects

-- Underwriting Grants: For organizations requiring financial guarantees against losses
+- Underwriting Grants: For organisations requiring financial guarantees against losses

-- Capital Grants: For venues and arts organizations seeking funding for equipment or facilities
+- Capital Grants: For venues and arts organisations seeking funding for equipment or facilities

 - Individual Grants: Available to individual artists